MaksimLakovich/MaksimLakovich/README.md

 ---

-🎯 **Business Analyst with 10+ years in fintech**, contributed to large-scale CRM implementations for retail and corporate clients, and recently led product and analytics efforts on a **"Loan origination system for corporate banking"**.
+**Business Analyst with 10+ years in fintech**, contributed to large-scale CRM implementations for retail and corporate clients, and recently led product and analytics efforts on a **"Loan origination system for corporate banking"**.
 Across projects, I worked as **Business Analyst, Product Owner, and QA**, gaining comprehensive understanding of the full product lifecycle — from requirements and design to testing and delivery.

-<mark>🚀 I am now **pursuing my dream of becoming a Python/Backend Developer with interest in AI/ML**.</mark>
+<mark>🎯 I am now **pursuing my dream of becoming a Python/Backend Developer with interest in AI/ML**.</mark>

 <br>